shanmo/OrcVIO-Stereo-Mapping/README.md

-# OrcVIO-Lite

-### About
+## About

 - Object residual constrained Visual-Inertial Odometry (OrcVIO) is a visual-inertial odometry pipeline, which is tightly coupled with tracking and optimization over structured object models.
-It provides accurate trajectory estimation and large-scale object-level mapping from online **Mono+IMU** data.
+It provides accurate trajectory estimation and large-scale object-level mapping from online **Stereo+IMU** data.

 - OrcVIO-Lite only uses **bounding boxs** and no keypoints.
 The object mapping module and VIO module are implemented in separate ROS nodelets and are decoupled.